0100101101011010/food/foodventures/_posts/2019-06-02-what-i-ate-busy-but-healthy.md

 ![korean spicy chicken](/food/foodventures/images/nuri-village-spicy chicken.jpg){:width="48%"}{: .image-left}

-I ordered a refreshing bowl of cold buckwheat noodles, and I found an amazing new lifehack to eating them!
+At Nuri, I ordered a refreshing bowl of cold buckwheat noodles, and I found an amazing new lifehack to eating them!
 This restaurant provided a pair of scissors and apparently you are supposed to cut the mass of noodles into quarters before eating, but I didn't know this until I was halfway through the bowl.
 My personally developed technique is to pick up a bunch of noods, cut them at just the point where they form a perfectly-sized mouthful, then eat happily!
 Totally mess-free, no slurping or splattering of sauce.

 The real highlight of today's meal, though, was Kevin's order of a whole spicy chicken.
 I feel like the picture doesn't do justice to just how massive this plate was.
 Two servers carried it to our table.
 I honestly felt scared just to be in the presence of so much *meat*.